hafiz-huzaifa-waqas/Titanic_Disaster_survival_prediction/README.md

 ## Overview

 A self-learning machine learning project where I used the Titanic dataset from Kaggle to apply and strengthen my understanding of core ML concepts such as data preprocessing, visualization, and model building.
+In this project, I further tested my understanding by implementing multiple models, including Logistic Regression, KNN, Random Forest, XGBoost, and SVC.

 ## Tech Stack